262life/262life.github.io/_pages/ai-first.md

 In operations, AI became an invisible helper.
 It pulled insights from emails, created executive summaries, even opened ServiceNow tickets.
 Hours saved.
 Clarity gained.
 Here’s and example prompt you can try:

 *“Need a brilliant presentation about how to use ServiceNOW as not only a support tool but also a knowledgebase.
-This should include cool meaningful pictures and artwork including an insprational Video at the end!”*
+This should include cool meaningful pictures and artwork including an inspirational Video at the end!”*

 <img src="../assets/images/ai-first/image%208.png" style="float: right; margin-left: 10px; width: 300px;" />